samplchallenges/SAMPL-league/examples/README.md

 ### 1.3: Create a Dockerfile

-In 1.3, we will begin creating a Dockerfile which contains the instructions required to build the container.
+In 1.3, we will begin creating a Dockerfile which contains the instructions required to build the base container.
 1. Create and open a file called "Dockerfile"
 2. Copy the following lines into Dockerfile
    ```